Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Summary and Conclusions

-We propose an efficient method for the computation of the volume of a twice truncated arbitrary polyhedron.
-Employing the \textsc{Gaussian} divergence theorem, the volume computation reduces to a summation of quantities associated to the faces of the original polyhedron, thus eliminating the necessity to establish intersection-dependent connectivity at runtime.
-From the numerical experiments in section~\ref{sec:numerical_experiments}, the following conclusions can be drawn: \begin{enumerate} \item For all instances under consideration, the algorithm maintains the high efficency of its analog given in \citet{JCP_2021_fbip}: on average, the secondary plane can be positioned with 1--2 truncations.
-Furthermore, no connectivity needs to be extracted after the first positioning. \item The performance is almost invariant with respect to the topological configuration (\textit{triple}/\textit{non-wetted}/\textit{fully wetted}), indicating the suitability of the present algorithm for parallel application; cf.~\refnote{application_parallel}. \item In comparison to the decomposition-based bisection approach, the number of truncations required for the positioning was substantially reduced.
-Also, the present approach does not share the limitation to cuboids.
-In fact, the range of applicability covers arbitrary polyhedra with planar faces. \item The performance benefit in a parallelized CFD application may exceed the sole reduction of the computation time by far: for the configuration considered in this study, a speed-up in the positioning of around 90\% translates to a reduction of the overall computation time by more than 17\%.
-Hence, the choice of an efficient PLIC positioning algorithm is of paramount importance for the overall performance. \item Our findings highlight the superiority of divergence-based volume computation, which allows, among others, to easily obtain and exploit the derivatives of the parametrized volume. \end{enumerate}
+Numerical experiments in section~\ref{sec:numerical_experiments} show that, for all instances under consideration, the algorithm admits high efficiency: on average, the secondary plane can be positioned with only 1--2 truncations.
+The performance is almost invariant with respect to the topological configuration (\textit{triple}/\textit{non-wetted}/\textit{fully wetted}), indicating the suitability of the present algorithm for parallel computations with a domain decomposition approach; cf.~\refnote{application_parallel}.
+Our findings highlight the superiority in terms of performance of divergence-based volume computation, which also allows to easily obtain and exploit the derivatives of the parametrized volume.
+In comparison to the decomposition-based bisection approach employed as the reference implementation, the number of truncations required for the positioning was substantially reduced by about one order of magnitude for \textit{triple} configurations.
+The embedded performance assessment in a parallelized CFD solver with a domain decomposition for the parallelization shows that the benefit in a parallelized application exceeds the sole reduction of the computation time by far for a cuboidal domain decomposition like in FS3D: for the configuration considered in this study, a speed-up in the positioning of around 90\% translates to a reduction of the overall computation time by around 20\% despite the fraction of effective runtime spent in the reconstruction is a much smaller percentage.
+Due to the local concentration of three-phase cells around the primary phase, a load imbalance is induced through the domain decomposition.
+The load imbalance is thus reduced along with the runtime of the reconstruction, eliminating idle time along with the (effective) reconstruction runtime in the parallelized application.
+Thus the induced load imbalance becomes insignificant and costly strategies like load rebalancing are not required.